 These sessions are open to any parent/carer/grandparent looking after a young person who is struggling with their mental health.
 They do not need to be accessing any OTR services.

-OTR Information Mornings
+OTR Information Mornings for professionals

 Professionals are invited to come along to our regular information mornings, where we discuss the whole range of OTR services and how to speak to young people about what’s on offer.